 We watched a De Villiers’ Swallowtail Battus devilliers ovipositing on an Aristolochia passiflorifolia vine and when examining the plant Doug found several eggs and larvae of different sizes.
 Later a pair in cop allowed me at last to see them settled and close up.

-We also saw two Monk Skipper Asbolis capucinus, four Nanus Skipperling Oarisma nanus and a Hanno Blue Hemiargus hanno larva.
+We also saw two Monk Skipper Asbolis capucinus, four Nanus Skipperling Oarisma nanus and a Ceraunus Blue Hemiargus ceraunus larva.
 A great morning spent in a very special place.

-Doug showed us a Tropical Chequered Skipper Pyrgus oileus larva and another of Cassius Blue Leptotes cassius being attended by two ants.
+Doug showed us a Tropical Chequered Skipper Burnsius oileus larva and another of Cassius Blue Leptotes cassius being attended by two ants.

 We managed to see 34 butterfly species today around the hotel and the most notable was a pair of Antillean Crescent Antillea pelops in cop. - the first time we have seen this.
 They wouldn't allow a close approach so any shots I got were taken at some distance.
 Other than that we saw Black and Yellow-crowned Night Herons along with the first Tricolored Heron of the holiday at the lagoon.
 And 6 Gray Kingbirds were new arrivals from the north.